Dantist/Stockfish/Readme.md

 Currently, Stockfish has the following UCI options:

-  * #### Debug Log File
-    Write all communication to and from the engine into a text file.

-  * #### Contempt
-    A positive value for contempt favors middle game positions and avoids draws.

-  * #### Analysis Contempt
-    By default, contempt is set to prefer the side to move.
-Set this option to "White" or "Black" to analyse with contempt for that side, or "Off" to disable contempt.

   * #### Threads
     The number of CPU threads used for searching a position.
 For best performance, set this equal to the number of CPU cores available.

   * #### Hash
     The size of the hash table in MB.
 It is recommended to set Hash after setting Threads.

-  * #### Clear Hash
-    Clear the hash table.

   * #### Ponder
     Let Stockfish ponder its next move while the opponent is thinking.